11 Best Process Mapping Tools and Software: A Complete Guide

 Top Features:

-1. Docs
+1. Roadmaps

 With Nifty’s Docs feature, you can create, edit, and collaborate on project documents within the platform:

-Nifty integrates with Miro, a popular digital whiteboard platform, to give teams even more options for visualizing their processes.
+Nifty integrates with Miro, a popular digital whiteboard platform, to give teams even more options for visualizing their processes:

 With the integration, you can: